-How to style LinkedIn congratulatory comments using professional Unicode formatting — with techniques for emphasis, tone, and readability.
+How to style any LinkedIn comment with professional Unicode formatting — for authority replies, congratulations, emphasis, tone and readability.

 A LinkedIn comment is not just a reply.
 It is a micro-engagement — a signal of attention, respect, and professional awareness.
 The difference between a forgettable comment and one that earns a reply, a profile visit, or a connection often comes down to how it looks, not just what it says.